yonicd/test_pandoc_pptx/README.md

 ## Usage

-To use the format, you can use the format names `cmei-pptx` and `cmei-pdf`.
+To use the format, you can use the format names `cmei-pptx`.
 For example:

 ```quarto render slides.qmd --to cmei-pptx```